AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/sftp.md

 product-area: workfront-integrations
 navigation-topic: apps-and-their-modules
 title: SFTP modules
-description: The SFTP modules allow you to monitor file changes in a selected folder/subfolder, upload new files to the desired folder, modify, or delete existing files that are already in a folder, or change file permissions.
+description: The Adobe Workfront Fusion SFTP modules allow you to monitor file changes in a selected folder/subfolder, upload new files to the desired folder, modify, or delete existing files that are already in a folder, or change file permissions.
 ---

 # SFTP modules

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-The SFTP modules allow you to monitor file changes in a selected folder/subfolder, upload new files to the desired folder, modify, or delete existing files that are already in a folder, or change file permissions.
+The Adobe Workfront Fusion SFTP modules allow you to monitor file changes in a selected folder/subfolder, upload new files to the desired folder, modify, or delete existing files that are already in a folder, or change file permissions.

 ## Access requirements